What is CSA?

 We are strongly committed to making the food we raise available to members of the community in a wide range of economic situations.
 Luna Bleu participates in the Farm Share Program sponsored by the Northeast Organic Farming Association (NOFA-VT).
 Contributions are collected to help pay for CSA shares, enabling us to provide vegetable shares to low-income families for half price or a discount up to $300.

-To Donate: You can help to share the Luna Bleu harvest with other members of the community by donating to the Farm Share Program.
+You can help to share the Luna Bleu harvest with other members of the community by donating to the Farm Share Program.
 Contributions to Farm Share are tax-deductible and every cent goes toward low-income shares.
 Any size donation will help your neighbors eat local and organic.

 To donate online, follow this link.
 Please indicate that you would like your donation to be designated toward the Farm Share Program and specify Luna Bleu Farm!